arcaptcha/arcaptcha-flutter/README.md

     ```bash
     flutter pub get
     ```
     Before using the ARCaptcha widget, you need to import the package and initialize it with your Site Key.
-You can also customize settings such as theme, size, color, language and error display.<br>
+You can also customize settings such as theme, size, color, language, error display and domain.<br>
     Import the package:

     ```dart